archesproject/arches/docker/Readme.md

 *Note 2: with the tool `docker-compose` you can easilly orchestrate all required apps (in this case Arches, Postgres and Elasticsearch) on one server.
 This is mostly useful for development environments, as well as production setups with only one host server.
 The `docker-compose` program must be run from the root of your project folder.*

-### Useful environment variables
--   APP_FOLDER = The folder in your custom Arches app where your manage.py file lives.
-This can be useful when writing deployment scripts. `/your_project_root/<your_project_name>`
--   DJANGO_REMOTE_DEBUG = Set this to "True" if you are planning to use a remote debugger.
-It will turn off Live Reload and run Django in one thread, as opposed to running in multiple threads.

 ### Arches Core Development
-As described in point 3 and 4 of the `Setting up` section above, for development environments it is advisable to mount your source code into the container for instant code editing without rebuilding your Docker image.
+To develop on Arches Core, it is advisable to mount your source code into the container for instant code editing without rebuilding your Docker image.

-The same can be done when developing the core Arches project itself, with some slight adjustments:

-1. Create a copy of [docker-compose.yml](../docker-compose.yml) called `docker-compose-local.yml`.
+1. In your Arches Root Directory, create a copy of [docker-compose.yml](../docker-compose.yml) called `docker-compose-local.yml`.

 2. Add these lines to `docker-compose-local.yml` under the `arches` container under `volumes`:
 ```
 	- ./:/web_root/arches/
 	- ./docker/settings_local.py:/web_root/arches/arches/settings_local.py
     - ../<insert_project_name>:/web_root/<insert_project_name>
 ```
 3. Build your Docker containers using: